hudec117/Mpv.NET-lib-/README.md

 2. Extract "mpv-1.dll" from either the "i686" (32-bit) or "x86_64" (64-bit) folder into your project.
     (A "lib" folder in your project is common practice)
 3. Include the DLL in your IDE and instruct your build system to copy the DLL to output.
-    * In Visual Studio this can be achieved so:
+    * In Visual Studio:
-        1. In your Solution Explorer click the "Show All Files" button at the top. (make sure you have the correct project selected)
+        1. In Solution Explorer click the "Show All Files" button at the top. (make sure you have the correct project selected)
         2. You should see the DLL show up, right click on it and select "Include In Project".
         3. Right click on the DLL and select "Properties", then change the value for "Copy to Output Directory" to "Copy Always".
 4. Done!